guillermooo/sublime-undocs/source/reference/metadata.rst

 ------------------------------------------

-Documentation for symbol definitions has moved to a separate document:
+Documentation for symbol definitions was moved to a separate page:
 :ref:`Symbol Definition settings <md-symbols-settings>`.